-Figure 66: Filling up the standard 2-handle (aka "the Design", part 2).
+Figure 70: Filling up the standard 2-handle (aka "the Design", part 2).

-Remark 7.10.
-The path to the proof that we're going to explain - before we double back and give the original proof whose high point is a fantastic shrink due to Bob Edwards [Fre82, Chapter 8] - is to use surface stages because we can lean rather heavily on what we've already learned about shrinking decompositions that have adequate Bing components to them.
+components to them.
 The point of going through enough combinatorics to work with surface stages - a technology that was unavailable in 1981 - is that we can really arrange the limit set in the standard 2-handle to be a Cantor set.

 The complement of the Design in both the exotic and standard situation is a countable number of regions and, although they're a tiny bit mysterious in the exotic guy, back in the standard handle all this is explicitly coordinate driven and they're just product solid tori.
-The proof will finish by studying a common quotient Q where α and β are decomposition maps ad the argument will be that we can first shrink the α -decomposition using the bird-like equivalent techniques so that α turns out to be ABH and that will tell us that Q is a ball.
-Then we have a map from CH to a ball and, although we don't know that CH is a ball, we'll understand that it is contained in a ball (in a similar way that the Alexander gored ball is contained in the standard 3-ball) and we can use the ball-to-ball theorem to deduce that β is also ABH so that CH must be homeomorphic to the standard handle.
+The proof will finish by studying a common quotient Q where $\alpha$ and $\beta$ are decomposition maps at the argument will be that we can first shrink the $\alpha$ -decomposition using the bird-like equivalent techniques so that $\alpha$ turns out to be ABH and that will tell us that Q is a ball.
+Then we have a map from CH to a ball and, although we don't know that CH is a ball, we'll understand that it is contained in a ball (in a similar way that the Alexander gored ball is contained in the standard 3-ball) and we can use the ball-to-ball theorem to deduce that $\beta$ is also ABH so that CH must be homeomorphic to the standard handle.